Te Rōpū Whakahau Incorporated, number: 804300 was established as an Incorporated Society on 27 August 1996.

 Ngā Kaiwhakahau, including officers, is elected by a majority vote of the members at the Annual General Meeting.
 A special general meeting and/or postal vote can also elect committee members where there is a quorum.

-The standard term of members of Ngā Kaiwhakahau is two years.
-The standard term of office holders (Tumuaki, Kaiāwhina, Kaitiaki Pūtea) is a minimum of two years one of which includes mentoring and training the next office holder in that time to aid in the smooth transition from one office holder to the next.
+The standard term of members of Ngā Kaiwhakahau is a minimum of two years.
+The standard term of office holders (Tumuaki, Kaiāwhina, Kaitiaki Pūtea) is a minimum of two years, not including one year mentoring and training the next office holder to aid in the smooth transition from one office holder to the next.